UNCLASSIFIED (U)

 a.
 Humanitarian and human rights are not the only grounds that may warrant requests for clemency, pardon, amnesty, or release of a prisoner.
 There is no litmus test or check list of criteria that a post must apply for such a request to be considered.
 The Department relies on post’s expertise and hands-on knowledge of the situation to inform policy decisions in these matters.
 Do not hesitate to bring cases to the Department’s attention for serious consideration.
 We appreciate posts’ diligence and foresight in ensuring the protection of U.S. citizens in these difficult circumstances.

 b.
-Posts are also advised to consider any prisoner transfer treaties to which both the United States and the host government are parties.
+Posts are also advised to consider any prisoner transfer treaties to which both the United States and the government of the receiving state are parties.
 See 7 FAM 480.
-Questions about prisoner transfer should be directed to L/CA.
+Questions about prisoner transfer should be directed to L/CA/POG/GC.

 7 FAM 450 Appendix A through 490 Appendix A Unassigned